npragin/mnist-exploration-robot/Readme.md

 - **Output**: Digit class probabilities

 ## Future Improvements
-- Entropy Navigator's frontier exploration could be improved by considering all frontiers instead of just neighbors
+- Entropy Navigator could be improved by considering all frontiers instead of just neighbors
-- Greedy Navigator may get stuck in loops if the digit prediction is wrong and fully revealed
+- Greedy Navigator may get stuck in loops if the digit prediction is wrong and the digit is fully revealed

 ## Citations
 - Original Challenge Design: [Jeff Caley (@caleytown)](https://github.com/caleytown)